9 best AI voice agents for customer support (2026 buyer’s guide)

 G2 rating: 5 ⭐(12 ratings)

-Best for: Large enterprises with heavy phone volumes and high CX expectations (regulated industries, complex call drivers, multilingual operations) that want a premium, voice-first solution — and are comfortable trading some self-serve agility for a more guided, outcomes-focused deployment and ongoing optimization.
+Best for: Large enterprises with heavy phone volumes and high CX expectations — particularly in regulated industries, complex call environments, and multilingual operations — that want a premium, voice-first solution and are comfortable trading some self-serve agility for guided deployment, strong outcomes, and ongoing optimization.

 Decagon

-Decagon is an enterprise-grade AI agent platform that treats voice as a first-class channel alongside chat, email, and SMS — all powered by a single agent “brain” with cross-channel memory.
-The core pitch isn’t IVR modernization.
-It’s concierge-style automation at scale: AI agents designed to resolve full workflows, reduce support headcount, and replace large portions of outsourced or in-house teams.
+Decagon is an enterprise-grade AI agent platform built around concierge-style automation across customer support channels, using a shared agent architecture to power chat, email, SMS, and voice through a single agent “brain” with cross-channel memory.
+Its core pitch isn’t IVR modernization — it’s end-to-end workflow automation designed to resolve customer issues, reduce support headcount, and replace large portions of outsourced or in-house teams.
+In practice, many teams adopt Decagon first for digital automation and then extend those same workflows to voice, prioritizing consistency of behavior and outcomes over channel-specific voice optimization.

 Key features:

-- Agent Operating Procedures (AOPs) for automating complex, multi-step workflows
+- Agent Operating Procedures (AOPs) for automating complex, multi-step tasks

-- Enterprise analytics, testing, and QA tooling (Watchtower, simulations, observability)
+- Enterprise analytics, observability, testing, and QA tooling (Watchtower, simulations)

 - Human escalation with automatic conversation summaries